 Accordingly, it was usually possible to recognize definitely the fact that there was not democracy, but dictatorship in a country, either after the fall of dictatorship or "aside" – from abroad.
 Most of the citizens could almost never understand that really lived not under democracy, but under dictatorship.

 This situation is not to face to civil society, especially in our "information epoch".
 So let’s give the simple definition of democracy and dictatorship, based not on any philosophical, political or economical theory, but on the specific feelings of specific people.

 Under democracy the vast majority of law-abiding citizens (according to Lenin – "the workers and of all working people", in modern world they are referred to as "taxpayers") feels that it is able to have influence on the election results and on strategy and tactics of state power, and if this power (president, government, legislature and judiciary branches, security forces, etc.) does something wrong, it can be changed in a constitutional way, within the law.

-And dictatorship is when the common sense the vast majority of citizens is another: this government, i.e. the head of the state or his successors, as well as their henchmen in all state branches, is forever (if not for a thousand years as Hitler's "Reich", then for foreseeable future), and if this power acts in some incorrect way, – we’ll argue, complain, joke, at least go to a demonstration, or even take arms...
-But constructive thoughts about its change in a constitutional way even do not arise.
+And dictatorship is when the common sense the vast majority of citizens is another: this power (i.e. the head of the state or his successors, as well as their henchmen in all state branches) is forever, and if it acts in some incorrect way, – we’ll argue, complain, joke, at least go to a demonstration, or even take arms...
+But the constructive thoughts about its change in a constitutional way even do not arise.

 Our definitions of democracy and dictatorship allow to give everyone the opportunity to understand which of these two social and political systems prevails in his country.